Hortus Deliciarum

 • Annual Precipitation: 3,000–4,000 mm

-HYDROLOGY: Six natural freshwater streams cross the property—tributaries of primary Amazonian basins—maintaining constant flow levels year-round.
+HYDROLOGY: Six natural freshwater streams cross the property tributaries of primary Amazonian basins maintaining constant flow levels year-round.
+Natural filtration systems ensure water purity independent of seasonal variation.

-• Dipteryx odorata (Shihuahuaco/Tonka bean) – century-growth hardwood.
+(Shihuahuaco/Tonka bean) – century-growth hardwood with exceptional density

-• Swietenia macrophylla (Big-leaf Mahogany) – a species of high ecological value.
+(Big-leaf Mahogany) – species of high ecological value, CITES protected

 DOCUMENTED BIODIVERSITY:

-• Birds: Over 400 species recorded in the region, including the Scarlet macaw (Ara macao) and Harpy eagle (Harpia harpyja).
+• Birds: Over 400 species recorded in the region, including the Scarlet macaw (Ara macao) and Harpy eagle (Harpia harpyja apex aerial predator, indicator of pristine forest health)

 INTACT FUNCTIONAL ECOSYSTEM